 1 Introduction

 Tremor is a long (several seconds to many minutes), low amplitude seismic signal, with emergent onsets, and an absence of clear impulsive phases.
-Tectonic tremor have been explained as a swarm of small, low frequency earthquakes (LFEs) (Shelly et al., 2007), that is small magnitude earthquakes (M 1) which frequency content (1-10 Hz) is lower than for ordinary earthquakes (up to 20 Hz).
-The source of LFEs is located on the plate boundary, and their focal mechanisms represent shear slip on a low-angle thrust fault dipping in the same direction as the plate interface (Ide et al., 2007).
+Tectonic tremor have been explained as a swarm of small, low frequency earthquakes (LFEs) (Shelly et al., 2007), that is small magnitude earthquakes (M 1) where frequency content (1-10 Hz) is lower than for ordinary small earthquakes (up to 20 Hz).
+The source of LFEs is located on the plate boundary, and their focal mechanisms represent shear slip on a low-angle thrust fault dipping in the same direction as the plate interface (Ide et al., 2007, Royer and Bostock, 2014, ).
 Due to the lack of clear impulsive phases in the tremor signal, it is difficult to determine the depth of the tremor source with the same precision, and it is assumed to be also located close to the plate boundary.
 In subduction zones such as Nankai and Cascadia, tectonic tremor observations are spatially and temporally correlated with slow slip observations (Obara, 2002; Rogers & Dragert, 2003).
 Due to this correlation, these paired phenomena have been called Episodic Tremor and Slip (ETS).

 The occurrence of tremor seems to be linked to low effective normal stress or high fluid pressure near the location of the source of the tremor.
 Indeed, Shelly et al. (2006) have observed a high ratio between P-wave velocity and S-wave velocity in the subducting oceanic crust near the location of the LFEs in western Shikoku, Japan.
 They hypothesized that the source of the fluids is the dehydration of hydrous minerals within the subducting oceanic crust.
 In Cascadia, Audet et al. (2009) have computed receiver functions of teleseismic waves in Vancouver Island, and analyzed the delay times between the forward-scattered P-to-S, and back-scattered P-to-S and S-to-S conversions at two seismic reflectors identified as the top and bottom of the oceanic crust.
 It allowed them to compute the P-to-S velocity ratio of the layer and the S-wave velocity contrast at both interfaces.
 The very low Poisson's ratio of the layer could not be explained by the mineral composition, and they interpreted it as evidence for high pore-fluid pressure.
 They explained the sharp velocity contrast on top of the layer as a low permeability boundary between the oceanic plate and the overriding continental crust.
 They hypothesized that the low permeability of the plate interface may be due either to grain-size reduction or to the precipitation of minerals from migrating fluids.
 At greater depth, the large volume reduction and water release accompanying eclogitization in the subducted oceanic crust, and the large volume expansion accompanying serpentinization in the mantle wedge, could increase the permeability of the plate boundary through fracture generation.
 A possible cause of ETS events could be periodic cycles of steady pore-fluid pressure build-up from dehydration of subducted oceanic crust, fluid release from fracturing of the interface during ETS, and subsequent precipitation sealing of the plate boundary.